krishaamer/green-filter-research/research/literature/fintech.md

 Young investors are typically *retail investors* investing small amounts of money for themselves.
 (Unless they work in an institution such as an investment firm, university endowment, pension fund or mutual fund, and have a say in where to invest large amounts of other peoples’ money.)

 Retail investors face many challenges in comparison with their institutional counterparts.
-For instance, they may have much less time to do proper research, face information asymmetries, where finding good information is limited by time and ability, whereas professional investors have the tools, skills, time, and knowledge, to make better investment decisions.
+For instance, they may have much less time to do proper research, face information asymmetries, where finding good information is limited by time, ability, as well as financial literacy, whereas professional investors have the tools, skills, time, and knowledge, to make better investment decisions.

 ### Retail Investors {#retail-investors}